Waldron College of Health and Human Services

 Radford University Speech-Language-Hearing Clinic

 The primary purpose of the Radford University Speech-Language-Hearing Clinic (RUSLHC) is to provide “hands-on” clinical training for graduate students majoring in the field of Communication Sciences and Disorders.
-The RUSLHC provides prevention, assessment, and treatment of speech, language, swallowing, and hearing disorders for individuals from infancy through later adulthood.
+The RUSLHC provides prevention, assessment, and treatment of individuals from childhood through later adulthood in the areas of:

 All RUSLHC services are provided by graduate interns and supervised by state licensed and American Speech Language Hearing Association (ASHA) certified speech-language pathologists.
 Each academic year the RUSLHC provides over 3,000 clinical clock hours of training while providing services to clients from the New River and Roanoke Valleys and across Virginia.